m-schmidt/OCaml-Coq-Base/README.md

 # OCaml-Coq-Base

-OCaml + Coq base project
+A small base project using OCamlbuild to combine OCaml and Coq extracted code.